asylvz/SVarp/README.md

 The aim of SVarp is to discover haplotype resolved SVs on top of a pangenome graph reference using long sequencing reads.
 It outputs local assemblies of SV alleles, termed *svtigs*.

-*Please open an issue for your questions or feel free to send me an e-mail (arda.soylev@hhu.de)*
+*Please open an issue for your questions or feel free to send me an e-mail (asoylev@gmail.com)*

 ## Quick Start
 	git clone https://github.com/asylvz/SVarp.git